checkdigits/checkdigits/README.md

 ## Blogging

-I also blog with replays and code examples <a href="https://blogs.embarcadero.com/author/ianbarker/" target="_blank">the Official Embarcadero Blog</a>.
+I also blog with replays and code examples on <a href="https://blogs.embarcadero.com/author/ianbarker/" target="_blank">the Official Embarcadero Blog</a>.

 Sometimes my dogs think it's hilarious to join webinars, meetings, and live streams in by shouting death-threats at passing Pit Bull terriers.
 Sorry, (not sorry).
 Dogs rule.